 When you see a hemp oil product, you likely think it’s some form of CBD.
 They seem like the same thing, so why not?
 In reality, they aren’t the same at all.
-So, what makes them so vastly different?
+So, what makes hemp oil and CBD oil so vastly different?

 What is CBD?